pvinoda/app-tracking-system/Contributing.md

 1. Use meaningful variable and function names.
 2. Comment your code as needed for clarity.
 3. Keep lines of code reasonably short (around 80-100 characters).
-4. Follow the style guidelines for JavaScript and Pythong, depending on the files being worked on.
+4. Follow the style guidelines for JavaScript and Python, depending on the files being worked on.
 ##

 # Branching Strategy: